Your Ad Here

 Development grew steadily, and was eventually completed around 1920.
 The vast size of Bush Terminal allowed it to accommodate just about any industry interested in leasing space, and Bush Terminal eventually became the largest of the Brooklyn terminals with seven full sized piers (the largest in NY Harbor when constructed).

-Bush Terminal constructed humongous warehouses (some with indoor rail sidings), and all this were served by its own rail network and marine fleets.
+Bush Terminal constructed humongous warehouses and piers (some with indoor rail sidings), and all this were served by its own rail network and marine fleets.
 Most of Bush Terminal trackage would be located between 39th Street and 51st Street, but there was also a Bush Terminal Railroad yard located as far north as 28th Street.

 ca. 1916

 Bush Terminal would serve the New York area for the better part of eighty years, with only the Brooklyn Eastern District Terminal preceding it in operation.
-It would become the second of the four independent contract terminals to cease operations, (with Jay Street Terminal closing in 1959), due to the downturn of waterborne freight traffic, and the completion of the interstate highway system.
+It would become the second of the four independent contract terminals to cease operations, (with Jay Street Terminal closing in 1959), due to the downturn of waterborne freight traffic and the completion of the interstate highway system.

 RETURN TO INDEX